Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

     - As a Commercial Visitor, I want to find out who the artist is.
     - As a Commercial Visitor, I want to see artist's work and be able to purchase it.
     - As a Commercial Visitor, I want to be able to get in touch with the artist via multiple means of contact.
+    - As a Commercial Visitor, I want to be able to order personalized piece of art.

 ## Design